-The General Insurance book is solely UK based and includes a mixture of farming and nonfarming risks.
+The General Insurance book is solely UK based.
 This includes a large proportion of Personal Lines policies (mainly car and household) and small to medium commercial insurances.
 These covers are geographically diverse with typically low exposures.
 The farming risks pose different more bespoke concentration risks.